-The energy saving that comes from allowing a slow annual cycle of temperature in museums and museum stores in northern climates is so large that passive acceptance of the authority of inflexible standards is no longer sustainable, neither on scientific nor on energy efficiency considerations.
+The energy saving that comes from allowing a slow annual cycle of temperature in museums and museum stores is so large that passive acceptance of the authority of inflexible standards is no longer sustainable, neither on scientific nor on energy efficiency considerations.
 The guardians of our standards must now justify them scientifically, on the basis of existing knowledge, or allow relaxation of the temperature limits.
 There is no case for delay while we continue to establish damage functions for very slow reactions.
-It is not always true that environmental quality for preservation has to be sacrificed for energy saving: we know of no evidence that allowing a drift to lower winter temperature does harm.
-The period of summer temperature above the standard specification can be reduced by careful attention to the thermal and humidity capacity of the building envelope and interior structures.
+We do not even have to debate the need for compromise: the experimental evidence accumulated over a hundred years confirms that allowing a drift to lower winter temperature is good for the conservation of many objects and harms none.
+The period of summer temperature above the standard specification can be reduced by careful attention to lighting efficiency and to the thermal and humidity capacity of the building envelope and interior structures.
 Our research effort should be directed towards highly buffered building design, design of buildings and sites which optimise solar gain, and efficient use of light, both natural and artificial.